 Depending on where it’s made and what flowers the bees are pulling from, honey can taste dramatically different.
 Orange blossom honey is a bit citrusy and wonderful in cakes and cookies; clover honey is mild and great as “table honey”; buckwheat honey is dark and strongly flavored and great for barbecue; eucalyptus honey tastes mildly medicinal; tupelo honey is particularly light colored and mild; and “mad honey” from Turkey, produced from a specific type of Rhododendron, is hallucinogenic and potentially deadly.
 We’ll stick with the standard jars.

-Here, we use its flavorful sweetness as a main ingredient in 6 savory and sweet recipes.
+Here, we use its flavorful sweetness as a main ingredient in six savory and sweet recipes.

 1. Baked Honey Sriracha Wings

 These wings from Damn Delicious are spicy and sweet and salty, a combo that spells addictive.
-Coming up right in time for March Madness, these wings are tossed in a buttery spice mixture and then baked and broiled, not deep fried, to crisp perfection.
+They’re tossed in a buttery spice mixture and then baked and broiled, not deep fried, to crisp perfection.
 The sticky glaze is sweet with just a bit of kick to keep it really interesting.
 There are two ways you could go about choosing honey for this recipe: you could go for a deep, nutty, and kind of spicy chestnut honey that can stand up to the Sriracha, or you could choose a more mild honey like clover or orange blossom to not challenge the spicy sauce.

 - 2 pounds chicken wings